 Boasting a large garden and children’s play area, The Plough Inn at Temple Guiting is ideal for all the family.
 Two-legged guests can expect quality local food in a picturesque 16th century country pub, while their furry pals rest in a welcoming environment.

-Championing locally sourced ingredients, man and his best friend can soak up the rich history of The Stirrup Cup in Bisley while enjoying traditional dishes on offer such as Ploughman’s, fish and chips, lamb shank and chicken pie.
+Championing locally sourced ingredients, man and his best friend can soak up the rich history of The Stirrup Cup in Bisley while enjoying traditional dishes on offer such as Ploughman’s, fish and chips, pork belly, and chicken pie.

 After a day of exploring the historic market town of Stow-on-the-Wold, head to The Bell to refuel.
-Serving cask ales and food throughout the day, dogs and owners alike can enjoy a friendly and welcoming atmosphere at this traditional pub.
+Serving cask ales and food throughout the day, dogs and owners can enjoy a friendly atmosphere at this traditional pub.

-With resident pub dog Taitt waiting to keep your canine companion company, you can relax and enjoy the seasonal British menu The Falcon Inn has to offer.
-Situated in the heart of the picturesque Cotswold town of Painswick, it is the perfect space for dogs and humans alike to relax.
+With cosy corners and fantastic food, you can relax and enjoy the seasonal British menu The Falcon Inn has to offer.
+Situated in the heart of the picturesque Cotswold town of Painswick, it is the perfect space for dogs and humans to relax.

-Rumoured to be England’s oldest Inn and dating back to the 10th century, The Porch House in Stow-on-the-Wold is yet another fantastic pub dog owners have to pay a visit.
-With dogs allowed everywhere bar the main restaurant, doting owners can enjoy traditional pub classics while their pup relaxes by the fire.
+Rumoured to be England’s oldest Inn and dating back to the 10th century, The Porch House in Stow-on-the-Wold is yet another fantastic pub dog owners have to pay a visit to.
+With dogs allowed everywhere except the main restaurant, doting owners can enjoy quality pub classics while their pup relaxes by the fire.

-Creaking with atmosphere, The Ebrington Arms near Chipping Campden is an unspoilt 17th century inn that welcomes four-legged friends.
-With exposed beams, cosy interiors and an enticing fireplace, your doggy counterpart can make themselves at home while owners enjoy regular calendar events such as live music and comedy nights.
+The Ebrington Arms near Chipping Campden is an unspoilt 17th century inn that welcomes four-legged friends.
+With exposed beams, cosy interiors and an enticing fireplace, your doggy counterpart can make themselves at home while owners enjoy regular calendar events such as live music.

 Housed in a traditional coaching inn, The Wheatsheaf Inn is located in the picturesque village of Northleach.
-There are plenty of nearby walking options for you and your pup to build up an appetite before enjoying a seasonal British menu in any of the public rooms.
+There are plenty of nearby walking options for you and your pup to build up an appetite before enjoying a seasonal British menu.

-With a resident Jack Russell of their own, the owners of The Kings Arms In Didmarton have created a doggy paradise for you and your four-legged friend.
+The owners of The Kings Arms In Didmarton have created a doggy paradise for guests and their four-legged friends.
 This modernised traditional inn near Badminton offers a large enclosed garden and plenty of pooch attention from staff and owners.